Stefan-Knapik/ME495_Artificial_Life_Repo/README.md

 YouTube Video: https://youtu.be/Scpsa_iSDLs

 ## Hypothesis
-The performance of two optimization algorithms, a parallel hill climber and an age-fitness Pareto optimization scheme, are compared.
+The performance of two evolutionary optimization algorithms, a parallel hill climber and an age-fitness Pareto optimization scheme, are compared.

-I suspect that the age-fitness Pareto optimization algorithm will be able to find better designs than the parallel hill climber for a given simulation budget because the parallel hill climber has no mechanism to escape local optima that members of its population may settle into.
+I suspect that the age-fitness Pareto optimization algorithm will be able to find better designs than the parallel hill climber for a given simulation budget because the parallel hill climber has no mechanism to escape local optima that members of the population may settle into.

 ## Body Generation
 Robots are initially generated randomly according to the following variable parameters.